 support SHA-2 as defined in RFC 4509 and RFC 5702; and

-properly handle the security concerns enumerated in RFC 6840 Section 4.
+properly handle the security concerns enumerated in RFC 6840, Section 4.

-Effective March 15th, 2026:
+Effective 2026-03-15:

 For e-mail Domain Validation methods described in sections 3.2.2.4.4, 3.2.2.4.13, 3.2.2.4.14, DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed on all DNS CNAME, CAA, TXT queries attempting to obtain the Authorization Domain Name associated with the validation of domain authorization or control by the Primary Network Perspective and CAs MUST NOT use local policy to disable DNSSEC validation.
 For all other DNS queries, DNSSEC validation back to the IANA DNSSEC root trust anchor SHOULD be performed and CAs SHOULD NOT use local policy to disable DNSSEC validation.